Biography

 -

 We are pleased to invite you to join this guest lecture, which is part of Cycles of Care, a spring workshop series at the UZH Digital Society Initiative's Health Community: Cycles of Care.
-"Beyond Interfaces: Designing Health Technologies in Living Ecologies" 📅 Wednesday, 20 May [...]
+"What Remains After the Research?
+CaseCompass, Activism, and the Politics of Design" [...]

 -